sshuair/awesome-gis/readme.md

 - [mapnik](http://mapnik.org/) - Mapnik combines pixel-perfect image output with lightning-fast cartographic algorithms, and exposes interfaces in C++, Python, and Node
 - [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) - A library for embedding interactive, customizable vector maps into native applications on multiple platforms
 - [tangram-es](https://github.com/tangrams/tangram-es) - A C++ library for rendering 2D and 3D maps from vector data using OpenGL ES, and mainly focused on mobile and embedded devices.
+- [Skia](https://skia.org/) - Skia is a complete 2D graphic library for drawing Text, Geometries, and Images.

 ## Saas
 - [Mapbox](https://www.mapbox.com/) - Helping you design your own map and presenting your data